austenc/statamic-instagram-feed/README.md

 | `height`   | The image's height                       |
 | `width`    | The image's width                        |

 ## Available Parameters

 Currently only one option is supported, `limit`

 | Option  | Default Value | Description                        |
 | ------- | ------------- | ---------------------------------- |
 | `limit` | `12`          | The number of recent posts to pull |

-## Requirements

-This addon requires Statamic 2 and should work with any variant of it.

 ## Support

-Have a feature request or a problem with the addon?
+Find a bug?
+Have a feature request?
 I'd be happy to help!
-Just send an email to `info@406.io` with the subject `Statamic Instagram Help` and I will get back to you as soon as I can. :)
+Just send an email to `austen@406.io` with the subject `Statamic Instagram Help` and I will get back to you as soon as I can. :)